neil-sriv/blog/ns-blog/content/tech/search.md

     }

 ```

-### document model
-let's take a look at the document model
+first, take a look at the document model

 ```python
 from pgvector import Vector